-- School Based Traineeships: in-school based education support for year 10 – 12 in Aboriginal remote schools
+- School-based traineeships: in-school based education support for year 10 to 12 in Aboriginal remote schools.

-For further information about the AT Project or how the team can best support you, please email: email@example.com
+For further information about RATE or how the team can best support you, email firstname.lastname@example.org.

-Scholarships to the value of $15,000 per year (dependant on study load) are available for Aboriginal people who are aspiring teachers and are currently studying, or are eligible to enrol in initial teacher education courses at a Northern Territory higher education institution.
+Scholarships to the value of $15,000 per year (dependant on study load) are available for Aboriginal people in urban, regional and remote NT locations who are aspiring teachers and are currently studying, or are eligible to enrol in initial teacher education courses at a NT higher education institution.